1abinitio1/SentinelSharp/README.md

   all Search Filter classes can be found in SentinelSharp.SearchFilters

 Step 4:
-  Use the SentinelSearch instance to call BuildQuerry.
+  Use the SentinelSearch instance to call BuildQuerry
   You pass it an array of BaseSearchFilter's and it returns a string with the search querry

 Step 5: